 Depending on your preparation, you may declare your major at the time of entry, or the end of Year 1, or Year 2 of your studies.

 Phase 1 is intended for students who may have a very strong interest in a particular subject and those who have been determined about their major programme long before entering the University.

-Phase 2 is designed for students who may also wish to find their interest and their academic strengths during the course of Year 1.
-This pathway enables and encourages students to choose a major that they are able to complete.
+Phase 2 is designed for students who may wish to find their interest and their academic strengths during the study of Year 1.
+This pathway enables and encourages students to choose a major that they are passionate about and have sufficient strengths.

 Definitely!
 Science students will have plenty opportunities to undertake exchange studies either overseas or in mainland China:

 - The Office of Academic Links provides many exchange programmes;

 - The Faculty has also specially designed some exchange programmes for science students only.
 Information is available in Experiential Learning;

 - Most programmes also provide various summer exchange or internship opportunities for students.
 Please consult with the individual programmes;

 - Numerous other exchange opportunities are organized by the respective colleges; and